 HubSpot integrates with Shopify for a smooth e-commerce system, which provides vital data marketing teams can use to optimize their activities.

 Rainmaker has its own shopping cart system, which for some is a benefit.
 For others, it's a problem because it emphasizes sales of digital products like ebooks and premium content access subscriptions.
 It lacks the versatility of HubSpot's Shopify solution.

 HubSpot also recently rolled out its own CRM tool that made it an even more powerful platform for sales-heavy companies.

 The New Rainmaker has been making a splash online with a lot of positive reviews.
 It must be noted, though, that Rainmaker has a lucrative affiliate program that may be skewing those reviews.

 HubSpot has been around a lot longer and relies less on external apps, but there's a vibrant business ecosystem of approved HubSpot Partners (full disclosure – Lean Labs is a HubSpot Partner).

 Both software solutions can simplify and promote your marketing and sales efforts.

 The bottom line is this.
 If you are a major WordPress fan but don’t mind the limitations of the skin, Rainmaker might be the best solution for you.
+(You might also want to check out HubSpot vs. WordPress in which we explore the two platforms more generally.)
 If you're a small brand, like a blogger, speaker, or author, the New Rainmaker platform gives you a great set of tools for marketing your content to the public.
 The price tag is much lower than HubSpot, and the feature set is powerful enough to make the investment into New Rainmaker worthwhile.

 But if you're a company looking to grow with efficient, powerful marketing tools with comprehensive data and analytics at your fingertips, HubSpot is the way to go.